Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 -character selection
 -apk packaging and signing...

-...But surpisingly even without a pc after <b>2 MONTHS</b> i finished the game project,
+...But even without the support a pc, after <b>2 MONTHS</b> the game project was completed,
 with a ton of help form my brother in the arts department(<3 u bro)

 You can view the complete code repository [here](https://github.com/Rocket-007/2d-Blobs) or download the apk [here](../blob/master/LICENSE)